 9. Use Google Ads to Get More Freelance Work

-This is not personally tested but yet again lots of web design and marketing agencies use this approach to get projects.
-It is probably not a good idea if Internet marketing is not your strong suit but if you have money to spend on growing your business then Google ads are worth a try.
+This is not personally tested, but many web design and marketing agencies use this approach to get projects.
+It is probably not a good idea if Internet marketing is not your strong suit, but if you have money to spend on growing your business, then Google ads are worth a try.

-Before jumping into setting up Ads campaign, there are a couple of guides and articles you should get through to have a fair understanding of how it works.
+Before setting up an Ads campaign, there are a couple of guides and articles you should get through to understand how it works.

 10. Social Networking to Find Online Jobs

 Freelance businesses rely on building new connections.
-So, if you haven’t already set up and activate all your social profiles then please do them right now.
+So, if you haven’t already set up and activated your social profiles, please do them now.

-Connect with like-minded people, help other people learn a thing or two.
-Show them who you are, what you are good at.
+Connect with like-minded people, and help other people learn a thing or two.
+Show them who you are and what you are good at.

-There a lot of other ways which one can use to improve a freelance business.
+There are many ways that one can use to improve a freelance business.

-Whichever of these above mediums work for you.
-Please make sure to always deliver your best work to clients and build relationships with them.
-Your clients are your customers and if you make them happy, they will bring more work and referrals.
+Whichever of these above mediums works for you.
+Please consistently deliver your best work to clients and build relationships with them.
+Your clients are your customers; making them happy will bring more work and referrals.

-This article can be beneficial for a lot of other businesses who rely heavily on building connections.
-So, if you think you and your friends business can use some of these techniques to promote their online businesses, please don’t forget to share with them.
+This article can benefit many other businesses that rely heavily on building connections.
+So, if you think you and your friend’s business can use some of these techniques to promote online businesses, please don’t forget to share this article.

-If you’re a Pakistani freelancer then also check out my post on how to receive online payments in Pakistan.
+If you’re a Pakistani freelancer, check out my post on how to receive online payments in Pakistan.